Using Key Metrics to Determine Which Affiliate Programs Matter

-The answer to that is not as clear cut as it used to be but good chance is because they are earning more money with those programs.
-Now taking aside sponsored spots on a homepage, it helps to see which programs your competitors consistently promote.
+The answer to that is not as clear-cut as it used to be, but a good chance is because they are earning more money with those programs.
+Now, taking aside sponsored spots on a homepage, it helps to see which programs your competitors consistently promote.

 Diversification in iGaming

 Since we are talking about mostly iGaming affiliate programs, I think it is worth looking into diversifying the programs you work with.

 Assuming you are working mainly on a revenue share basis where winning players can put your month into a negative, then this is one reason to mix things up.

 If you focus on sending most of your traffic to one program, and you have a big winner at that program, you could be getting no commission that month.
 If you spread out your traffic through 10 good affiliate programs, that one big winner might wipe out commissions earned at one program.
 This of course would be better than having all your eggs in one basket and that winner turning a big month into a bad one.

 Why you shouldn’t just join every affiliate program